stevekm/reference-annotations/README.md

 cd reference-annotations
 ```

+(if you do not have BEDOPS installed and in your PATH you can also run the `make bin` recipe to download it in the current dir)

 Generate the desired annotation files from the available entries:

 - `all`, `gencode-hg19`, `gencode-hg38`, `gencode-hg38v41`, `ensembl-hg19`, `ensembl-hg38`, `ensembl-mm10`